Sean-jii/Sudden-Network-Slowdown/README.md

 —-----------

-We pivoted to the DeviceProcessEvents table to see if we could see anything that was suspicious around the time the ports scan started.
-We noticed a PowerShell script launching at poertscan.ps1 launch at 2025-11-26T22:20:24.0440687Z:
+I pivoted to the DeviceProcessEvents table to see if we could see anything that was suspicious around the time the ports scan started.
+I noticed a PowerShell script launching at poertscan.ps1 launch at 2025-11-26T22:20:24.0440687Z:

 <img width="610" height="141" alt="image" src="https://github.com/user-attachments/assets/d4d48ef4-db58-4bdd-82ec-7bd7f99b4bda" />